dbtedman/kata-spectacle/README.md

 Begin by [installing Go](https://go.dev/doc/install) if you have not done so already.

-You can test your install by calling the `version` command.
+You can test your install by calling the following command:

 ```shell
 go version